-In Switzerland, rent prices are indexed on a reference interest rate.
+You may not know it, but in Switzerland, rent prices are indexed on a reference interest rate.
 When the interest rate goes down, you can ask for a reduction of your rent.
 Unfortunately, this is not an automatic process.
 You have to ask yourself to your house owner or building managers.
-On the other hand, you can be sure that if the interest rate rises, it will be an “automatic” process… Switzerland is very good to the rich.
+On the other hand, you can be sure that if the interest rate rises, it will be an “automatic” process… I believe this should be automatic when the rate decreases since it is your right to get a reduction of price in that case.
+Switzerland is very good for the rich people.
 It makes it easier for them to stay richer ;)

-Overall, I’m still quite happy, this is more than 50 CHF per month saved next year!
+Overall, I am quite happy, this is more than 50 CHF per month that I will save next year!
 The rent is often the biggest item in a budget.
 At least, it is the case in my budget.
 Therefore, it can be very interesting to reduce it.
-But, it’s not always possible.
+But, it is not always possible.
 If the reference index rate decreases, it is a nice opportunity to cut this large expense!